Subscribe To This Site

 Unfortunately, each person in a disagreement or feud only knows his or her own perspective.
 The other person’s point of view remains a mystery, leaving his/her conduct a bit confusing to the other.
 Yet, all behavior is meaningful.
 It has its own logic and its own rationale.

 Often we are so emotional we cannot think logically about the incident.
-It helps, in the meantime, to realize that the other person probably has a rationale that is different from ours, a rationale which makes sense to him.
-We should temporarily shelve our own point of view so that we can give full attention to the other side.
+It helps, in the meantime, to realize that the other person probably has a rationale that is different from ours, a rationale which makes sense to him/her.
+We should temporarily shelve our own point of view so that we can give full attention to the other point of view.

 Once you have some distance from your emotions, it seems so much easier to admit your side of being wrong.
 Apologize and move on.
 Rebuild the lost trust and start mending broken relationships to get them going again.